As amended December 6, 2022

 Section 2.
 Two members at large from each state shall be appointed by the elected officers to serve as members of the Executive Committee.
 The four members at large should be assigned duties at the discretion of the elected officers consistent with provisions in the association's by-laws.
 Their term of office shall be for one year.

 Section 3.
 The standing committees of the CACRAO shall be established and appointed as prescribed in the By-laws.
 Their responsibilities and membership shall be as outlined in Article VII of the By‐laws.
 Membership in all standing committees will reflect professional, geographical, and institutional diversity and be inclusive of traditionally underrepresented members.
-At least one member of each standing committee shall be appointed annually for a two‐year term in order to insure continuity.
+At least one member of each standing committee shall be appointed annually for a two‐year term in order to ensure continuity.

 Section 4.
 The president shall appoint at least one member of the Executive Committee to serve as ex‐officio to each standing committee.

 Section 5.
 The president shall appoint all standing and special committees with the exception of the Nominating Committee, for which is selected by majority, by the membership.
 The president shall designate a Chair for all committees of five members or less and a Co-Chair for all committees of more than five members.

 Section 6.
 The Chair of each standing or special committee shall submit to the President 30 days prior to the annual meeting a written report of the activities of the committee and updates to the procedures manual.